oss-mirror/isc-bind9/CODE_OF_CONDUCT.md

 people.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
-To that end, we have a few ground rules that we ask people to adhere to.
+To that end, we have a few ground rules to which we expect people to adhere.
 This code applies equally to the core development team, open source contributors and those seeking help and guidance.

 This isn't an exhaustive list of things that you can't do.
 Rather, take it in